CedarGroveStudios/CG-35_Calculator/README.md

 # Retro RPN Calculator
-The CG-35 is a HP-35-like RPN calculator application for the Adafruit ESP32-S3 Feather and 3.5-inch TFT FeatherWing display with capacitive touch.
+The CG-35 is a CircuitPython powered HP-35-like RPN calculator for the Adafruit ESP32-S3 Feather and 3.5-inch TFT FeatherWing display with capacitive touch.
 The calculator consists of a 10-digit LED display with 20-digit internal calculation precision.
 The emulator code is augmented by the micropython `udecimal` library adapted for CircuitPython by @jepler (Thank you!).

 ![The CG-35 Retro RPN Calculator](https://github.com/CedarGroveStudios/CG-35_Calculator/blob/main/photos_graphics/IMG_1988.jpeg)

-The CG-35 is a HP-35-like RPN calculator application for the Adafruit ESP32-S3 Feather and 3.5-inch TFT FeatherWing display with capacitive touch.
-The calculator consists of a 10-digit LED display with 20-digit internal calculation precision.

-This application emulates the HP-35 calculator's v2.0 firmware where the change sign (CHS) key is active only after digit entry has begun.
+The CG-35 calculator emulates the HP-35 calculator's v2.0 firmware where the change sign (CHS) key is active only after digit entry has begun.
 Calculation accuracy of monadic, dyadic, and trigonometric functions was improved.
 An error descriptor message area just below the primary display was added.